ar0n1122/token-vesting/TECHNICAL_DOCUMENTATION.md

 **🚀 Ready for Extension:**
 The modular design enables straightforward implementation of:

-- Token claiming mechanisms with time-based calculations
-- Treasury management and deposit functionality
+- Treasury management and automated deposit functionality
 - Administrative controls and emergency features
 - Event emission for comprehensive tracking
 - Multi-signature and governance integration
+- Advanced vesting curves (exponential, step-function, etc.)

 **💼 Production Readiness:**
-With the addition of claiming functionality and treasury management, this foundation can support:
+This complete implementation is ready for production use and can support:

 - **Startup Equity**: Employee token vesting with cliff periods
 - **DAO Governance**: Community reward distribution